ietf-wg-ppm/draft-ietf-ppm-dap/draft-pda-protocol.md

 (`0x01` for the leader and `0x00` for the helper).
 If decryption fails, then the sub-response consists of a "decryption error" alert.
 [See issue#57.]
-Otherwise, the helper handles the request for its plaintext input share `input_share` and updates its state as specified by the PDA protocol.
+Otherwise, the helper handles the request for its plaintext input share `input_share` and updates its state as specified by the PPM protocol.

 After processing all of the sub-requests, the helper encrypts its updated state and constructs its response to the aggregate request.